purescript-contrib/.github/profile/README.md

 The Contributors organization was started by PureScript core members and PureScript users to maintain libraries held in common.
 It is open to a larger membership and set of libraries than the [PureScript core organization](https://github.com/purescript).

 The Contributors organization is a great way to start contributing to PureScript.
-We welcome new members of the community to contribute to the ecosystem.
+We welcome new members of the community.

 The [governance](https://github.com/purescript-contrib/governance) repository contains discussion and guides, including: